JustinPras/Lexical-Analyser/README.md

 # Lexical Analyser
-Implemented a lexical analyser using a finite automata in Python for my Theory of Computing Science Class
+Implemented a lexical analyser using a finite automata in Java for my Theory of Computing Science Class